fuentesmarlon/Portfolio/README.md

 ___
 ## Technologies used

-The followings are the technologies used for the project.
 1. [React:](https://es.reactjs.org/) Framework used for the front-end of the application.
 2. [Webpack:](https://webpack.js.org/) Helps for the packeging of the application.
 Simplifies the move from develop enviroment, to a production one.
     1. [Style-loader:](https://github.com/webpack-contrib/style-loader) helps with injecting css to the project.